Saipreetham0/Smart-Library-Management-System/USER_MANUAL.md

 ### Physical Setup
 1. Mount IR sensors at library entrance (one on each side)
-2. Place RFID/NFC readers at checkout counter
+2. Place **RFID reader** at checkout counter (for student check-in/out)
+3. Place **NFC reader** at checkout counter (for book operations)
-3. Install LCD display at visible location
+4. Install LCD display at visible location
-4. Position sound sensor in main reading area
+5. Position sound sensor in main reading area

 ---